openimagingdata/CDEStaging/report_representation/negative_statements.md

 ## Abdomen

+- Unremarkable postsurgical changes from the sleeve gastrectomy.

+- Absence of intravenous contrast limits sensitivity for detecting solid organ findings.

 - There is a low-attenuation lesion in the posterior body of the pancreas measuring 9 x 10 mm.
 This is seen on axial series 5 image 378.
 This is not significantly changed in size since 2018 when it measured 8 x 9 mm.
 This may represent a branch IPMN.

 - Normal.
 No abnormality detected in the visualized upper abdomen.
 Absence of intravenous contrast limits sensitivity for detecting solid organ findings.